techidaily/site-games-able/source/_posts/screen-showdown-evaluating-oled-amoled-and-ips-in-the-market.md

  LCD and LED are not the same things.
 LCD is a type of display, whereas an LED is a small semiconductor device that emits light when current flows through it.
 Simply put, all LED displays are LCDs, but not all LCDs use LEDs.
 This is because LCDs sometimes use fluorescent backlights instead of LEDs, although LEDs are superior and far more common.

  Liquid crystals are molecules that can change their physical orientation when an electric current is applied.
 They allow light to pass through when they are aligned and block light when they're not aligned.
 Simply put, LCD selectively blocks light, whereas OLED selectively produces light.
-You can learn[how an LCD works](https://www.makeuseof.com/lcd-oled-differences/) in detail if you're curious.
+You can learn [how an LCD works](https://www.makeuseof.com/lcd-oled-differences/) in detail if you're curious.

  IPS LCD stands for In-Plane Switching Liquid Crystal Display, and it's simply a newer iteration of LCD, invented in 1996 and still widely used today.
-IPS LCD uses a different alignment method for the liquid crystals than traditional LCDs, which results in better viewing angles, improved color reproduction, and faster response times (especially when compared to[other LCD technology, such as vertical alignment or twisted nematic](https://www.makeuseof.com/tn-vs-ips-vs-va-best-display-panel-technology/) ).
+IPS LCD uses a different alignment method for the liquid crystals than traditional LCDs, which results in better viewing angles, improved color reproduction, and faster response times (especially when compared to [other LCD technology, such as vertical alignment or twisted nematic](https://www.makeuseof.com/tn-vs-ips-vs-va-best-display-panel-technology/) ).

 ## OLED vs. AMOLED vs. IPS LCD: Which to Buy?